SCIInstitute/ShapeWorks/docs/dev/markdown.md

 # Getting Started with Markdown

-ShapeWorks documentation is written using [Markdown](#markdown-basics), a text layout language that enables simple formatting for section headers, code samples, web links, and images, yet is still readable as plain text.
+ShapeWorks documentation is written using [Markdown](#markdown-basics), a text layout language that enables simple formatting for section headers, code samples, weblinks, and images, yet is still readable as plain text.

-:fa-info-circle: If you're viewing this document in github, you can click on the pencil icon in the top-right corner to see its source.
-On github, it can be used for issues and wiki documentation and edited inline.
+:fa-info-circle: If you're viewing this document in GitHub, you can click on the pencil icon in the top-right corner to see its source.
+On GitHub, it can be used for issues and wiki documentation and edited inline.

 ## Grip

-To edit your markdown, it helps to have a convenient viewer.
-The `grip` instant preview application is very helpful, and is installed by the conda_installs script (see [How to Build ShapeWorks from Source?](build.md).
-From the ShapeWorks directory just run `grip` (be sure to `conda activate shapeworks` beforehand), and then navigate to `http://localhost:6419` in your favorite browser.
+To edit your Markdown, it helps to have a convenient viewer.
+The `grip` instant preview application is beneficial, and is installed by the conda_installs script (see [How to Build ShapeWorks from Source?](build.md).
+From the ShapeWorks directory, just run `grip` (be sure to `conda activate shapeworks` beforehand), and then navigate to `http://localhost:6419` in your favorite browser.
 It will load and display markdown files just like GitHub, showing README.md by default.
 You can also specify relative paths to any markdown file below the directory from which it was run.
 Happy editing!

 ## Markdown Basics

 ShapeWorks uses Markdown for much of its documentation.
 Here are the basics of using Markdown.
-The plain text is readable and there are many editors available, such as [Dillinger](https://dillinger.io).
+The plain text is readable, and there are many editors available, such as [Dillinger](https://dillinger.io).
-One method is to use a plaion text editor along with an automatic rendering tool such as [grip](https://github.com/joeyespo/grip/blob/master/README.md) to view the formatted results in a browser as the files are edited.
+One method is to use a plain text editor along with an automatic rendering tool such as [grip](https://github.com/joeyespo/grip/blob/master/README.md) to view the formatted results in a browser as the files are edited.

 Use hash symbols to create section headers.
-Use more hashes for successive subsections.
+Use more hashes for subsequent subsections.
 ```
 # Main section
 ## Subsection